peterlacko/gooddata-ui/docs/ht_create_visualization_programmatically.md

 id: ht_create_visualization_programmatically
 ---

 For learning purposes, this procedure uses data from the GoodSales demo project.
-In particular, it explains how to create a bar chart that renders `# of Activities` sliced by `Activity Type`.
+In particular, the article explains how to create a bar chart that renders `# of Activities` sliced by `Activity Type`.

-You can choose any other supported visualization type.
-When this article was last updated, the following visualization types were available: `BarChart`, `ColumnChart`, `LineChart`, `PieChart`, and `Table`.
-For the complete information about the visualization types, see [React Components](react_components.md).
+You can choose any of the supported visualization types.
+The following visualization types are available:
+* `BarChart`
+* `ColumnChart`
+* `LineChart`
+* `PieChart`
+* `Table`.
+For more information about the visualization types, see [React Components](react_components.md).

-Before you start creating visualizations on the fly, make sure that you have a basic understanding of what AFM and resultSpec are.
-For detailed information, see [AFM](afm.md) and [Result Specification \(resultSpec\)](restul_specification.md).
+Before you start creating visualizations on the fly, ensure that you have basic understanding of what AFM and resultSpec are.
+For details, see [AFM](afm.md) and [Result Specification \(resultSpec\)](restul_specification.md).

 **Steps:**